 Prerequisites will be evaluated by the teacher in a preliminary interview with reference to the learning target of the student.
 However, it is a good basis to have acquired 12 CFUs of Greek Literature (LT).

 Course contents summary

-Simonides of Ceos: songs, elegies and epigrams (interpretation and study of the tradition of selected texts).
+Aeolic poetry: Sappho, Alcaeus, Corinna (interpretation and study of the text and the tradition of selected fragments).
 It is also requested the translation and interpretation of a prose text (or of a post-classical poem).